 By mutual agreement the City and Union may enter into cost equivalent alternate work schedules for some or all represented employees.
-Such alternate work schedules may include, but are not limited to, core hours flex-time; full-time work weeks of less than five (5) days (4/10 or 9/80's), or a combination of features mutually agreeable to the parties.
+Such alternate work schedules may include, but are not limited to, core hours flex-time; full-time work weeks of less than five (5) days, or a combination of features mutually agreeable to the parties.
 Such changes in the work schedule shall not alter the basis for, nor entitlement to, receiving the same rights and privileges as those provided to employees on five (5) day, forty (40) hour a week schedules.